How to Become a Florida Notary

 - Certifying the contents of a safe-deposit box (FS §655-94)

-How do I update my address with the Florida Secretary of State?
+How do I update my address for my Florida notary commission?

 A Florida notary public must notify, in writing, the Department of State of any change in his or her business address, home telephone number, business telephone number, home address, or criminal record within 60 days after such a change (FS §117.01).